 There are 4 holidays with Elf connections.
 New Year’s eve, the 6th of January, Midsummer and Christmas night.
 According to folklore, if you sit at a crossroads during on a Midsummer night, elves will attempt to seduce you with food and gifts.
 There are serious consequences for being seduced by their offers, but great rewards for resisting.

-There are quite a few town and villages to claim the title of being the capital of elves.
+There are quite a few towns and villages to claim the title of being the capital of elves.
 You have to make up your own mind while you are driving around Iceland in your rental car.
 There is plenty to read about the subject online.
 The passengers should keep their eyes open for elf houses along the road but remember, don’t fall for their trickery if you find yourself sitting in a crossroads on a midsummer night and unfortunately, we ran out of elf insurance! 🙂

 Happy travels! #GoIceland